Code-Institute-Submissions/ConRdav-pp4-three-lions_JulyResub/README.md

 - Codemy youtube page was used for the create_post method. (https://www.youtube.com/watch?v=CnaB4Nb0-R8)
 - W3 Schools was used to help with bootstrap styling (https://www.w3schools.com/)
 - Django docs helped with Django testing (https://docs.djangoproject.com/en/4.0/topics/testing/)
+- Legion Script's 'Building a Social Media Site' was used as to help set up views for the user profile page (https://legionscript.medium.com building-a-social-media-site-with-python-and-django-part-1-landing-page-and-user-authentication-65ad4f45e441)